-Board Statement on Risk Management As at 31 December 2018 and For the Year Ended 31 December 2018
+Board Statement on Risk Management For the Year Ended 31 December 2020

 The Finance & Investment Committee (FIC) of the Executive Board (EB) of the Crop Trust shall be responsible for all matters relating to the financial affairs of the organization encompassing the areas of strategic financial planning, resource management, treasury management, investment and financial risk management, financial monitoring and policy related issues, and to provide timely advice to the Executive Board on areas within its remit.
 The specific role of FIC, as outlined in the FIC Charter, is to review the institutional risk management strategy and report to the Executive Board.